ekandreas/valet-deploy/README.md

 Support package for deploying Valet develop environments for Laravel and WordPress/Bedrock.

 ## Requirements
-* PHP Deployer installed localy, not required in package
+* PHP Deployer installed locally, not required in package
 * deploy.php-file with staging environments declared

 ## Install